rishenko/react-lancer-timeline/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the GPL v3 license.

 ## Legal